Carl S. Swisher Chair in Water Resources

 sarahmarc@ufl.edu

 Sarah graduated from the University of Florida with a Bachelor of Science in Environmental Science.
 She previously worked with UF/IFAS Extension to create educational materials focusing on Florida Friendly Landscaping, private wells and septic systems, and agricultural best management practices.
-As the Communications and Event Specialist for the Water Institute, Sarah develops and implements communication strategies to support the Water Institute, and she provides administrative assistance for the Water Institute’s programs.
+As the Communications and Event Specialist for the Water Institute, Sarah develops and implements communication strategies to support the Water Institute, and she provides administrative and fiscal assistance for the Water Institute’s programs.

 Pronouns: She/Her/Hers